ARCTraining/instructor-training/_episodes/03-expertise.md

 > ## Fluid Representations
 >
-> In the Etherpad, give at least one example of a fluid representation that you use in your
+> In the shared document, give at least one example of a fluid representation that you use in your
 > own work.
 If you can, also give an example of a fluid representation that might occur in a
 > Carpentry lesson.
 >